+- approval processes;

+- authorisations;

+- verifications;

+- reconciliations;

+- management reviews:

-- approval processes (including peer review); - authorisations; - verifications; - reconciliations; - management reviews; - appropriate measurements applicable to each business area; - monitoring compliance with agreed exposure limits and operating principles/instructions, and - follow-up on any instances of non-compliance.
+- appropriate measurements applicable to each business area;

+- monitoring compliance with agreed exposure limits and operating principles/instructions, and

+- follow-up on non-compliance.

 The control activities are proportionate to the risks coming from the processes and they ensure that any potential conflicts of interest are identified and managed appropriately.